huggingface/hub-docs/docs/hub/storage-limits.md

 | Enterprise Hub   | Unlimited ✅   | 1TB per seat + pay-as-you-go |

-💡 Enterprise Hub includes 1TB of private storage per seat in the subscription: for example, if your organization has 40 members, then you have 40TB included private storage.
+💡 Enterprise Hub includes 1TB of private storage per seat in the subscription: for example, if your organization has 40 members, then you have 40TB of included private storage.

 ### Pay-as-you-go price